Mingxuan-Yang/Biostat823-Final-Project/README.md

 The diet information and corresponding COVID-19 recovery rate data are from [Kaggle](https://www.kaggle.com/mariaren/covid19-healthy-diet-dataset?select=Fat_Supply_Quantity_Data.csv).

 - **Economic Datasets**
-The economic impacts of COVID-19, represented by GDP growth rate of G20 or G7 countries, are provided by Organisation for Economic Co-operation and Development (OECD).""")
+The economic impacts of COVID-19, represented by GDP growth rate of G20 or G7 countries, are provided by Organisation for Economic Co-operation and Development (OECD).

 ## Authors